MOGz & VERSA are here to bring good music to the people of earth and any other neighboring planets.

 A: So Fresh and So Clean – Outkast

 Q: What would you like fans to know about you that they’re most likely unaware of?

 A: We are pretty open and leave a lot on a track.
-We both have full time jobs, five kids between us, and still manage to make music.
-Raph is a Hotelier and Marcus plays golf on a professional level.
+We both have full time jobs, six kids between us, and still manage to make music.
+Music has always been and will always be a driving force in both our lives!

 Q: Any shout-outs you wanna make?

 A: To both of our families for all their love, support, and inspiration.
 All the people who have supported us as friends and fans: Kaspar, Raj, Mariam, Frank, Christian, Eddie, Karolina, Nige, Dane, SamG & Wil, KYE, Riz, Uncle Joe and sooo many more; and to the universe for letting us do what we do!